adevore/docs/docs/viewflow_core.rst

 ====

-`Flow.urls` contains all views and task actions URLs and can be used directly in the URL config. `viewflow.flow.viewset.FlowViewset` and `viewflow.rest.viewt.FlowViewset` builds a URL config that contains list views (ex: inbox) besides.
+`Flow.urls` contains all views and task actions URLs and can be used directly in the URL config. `viewflow.flow.viewset.FlowViewSet` and `viewflow.rest.viewt.FlowViewset` builds a URL config that contains list views (ex: inbox) besides.
 If you use the viewflow frontend, no specific URL configuration is required.

 .. code-block:: python

-    ulrpatterns = [
+    urlpatterns = [
         url(r'^sampleflow/', SampleFlow.instance.urls)
     ]